 Look around and you’ll find lots of inspiration.
 National Geographic has taught geography to generations of children just with photos and captions.
 How many times has a photo caught your eye, then the caption grabbed your interest to the point that you actually read the article?
 Even when it didn’t, they still managed to give you a lot of interesting information in that simple caption.

 Instead of posting your photos to Facebook, consider posting them to a photo-sharing site like Flickr.
 Why?
 Flickr stores full-sized images along with the metadata embedded by your camera – including geo-codes identifying where the photo was taken.
-Using the free Flickr app [iOS and Android – free], you can capture live events and share them immediately.
-Both the desktop and mobile apps give you the ability to add titles and descriptions then easily forward copies to Facebook, Twitter, email and blogs with little effort.
+In addition, you have full control over who can and can’t see them.
+Using the free Flickr app [iOS and Android], you can capture live events and share them immediately.
+Both the desktop and mobile apps give you the ability to add titles and descriptions then share copies to Facebook, Twitter, Tumblr, email and your blog with little effort.
+You don’t have to worry about documenting date, place and time.
+The camera and Flickr take care of that for you.
 Spend your effort writing a caption.
-Don’t think of it as a chore – documenting date, place and people.
-The camera’s already taken care of two out of three of those tasks for you.
 Think of it as a short story like those you found so fascinating in National Geographic.

 A picture may be worth a thousand words, but with a good caption it becomes a story.
 And a collection of stories can then become a family history.